Tenant Left a Bad Review? Here’s What to Do

 “Just moved out of my apartment.
 I left it exactly the way it was when I moved in, but management kept most of my deposit anyway!
 They are liars and cheaters!
 Never rent from them!”

 “We are dedicated to providing the best-possible experience to all our tenants, and we apologize for any frustration you experienced while moving out of your apartment.
 Please be assured we are looking into the matter and will address the problem as quickly as possible.
 Please feel free to reach out to us directly to discuss your concern in greater detail.”

-Remember, having building supervisors respond promptly to negative reviews is key to mitigating their effect on your reputation.
+Remember, having building supervisors respond promptly to negative reviews reflects the caliber of your reputation.
 Make sure you’re monitoring reviews in real-time, so you can respond immediately.
 Reputation.com recommends responding to 100 percent of all negative reviews within 24 hours.

 Use a Trusted ORM Platform

 You can’t respond to a comment or review if you never see it.
 That’s why it’s important to have a process in place for ongoing, real-time monitoring of key review sites and social media networks.

 A solid online reputation management platform simplifies and streamlines the process of monitoring and responding to online reviews.
 It can automatically pull reviews and social media commentary about your company into a single dashboard for easy viewing.
 From there, you can identify the reviews that require immediate attention.

 A robust ORM platform will enable you to set up automated alerts, so building supervisors know the moment a negative review is posted.
 That way they can work quickly to ameliorate the situation before an extended social conversation ensues.

 Some platforms offer templates for review responses, ensuring all your location managers respond with appropriate, approved text.
 This lowers the risk of rogue, one-off responses that may negatively affect your organization’s reputation.